djhmateer/djhmateer.github.io/_posts/2020-10-21-cookie authentication in asp.net core 3.1.md

 Use a Password manager to keep all my passwords

-It is simple to implement, and as a SaaS business owner I want things to work well (In the early days of Stackover most of their support tickets were on identity)
+It is simple to implement, and as a SaaS business owner I want things to work well (In the early days of Stackoverflow most of their support tickets were on identity)

 [Cookie authentication without Identity on MS Docs](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/cookie?view=aspnetcore-3.1) which links to a good  [sample project in ASP.NET Docs](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/security/authentication/cookie/samples/3.x/CookieSample)